anmarkoulis/event-sourcing/docs/presentation.md

 <!--
 Hello everybody!
 I'm super excited to be presenting at PyCon Athens.
 This is the first one, both for PyCon in Greece but also for me so it's extra important.
 That's why I'd like to thank the committee for having me here - it's truly an honor to be part of this inaugural event.

 I'm Antonis Markoulis, Senior Staff Engineer at Orfium.
-I've been coding in Python for over 10 years and I absolutely love it.
+I've been coding in Python for over 10 years.
 I initially started working professionally with C++, but with Python I loved the way that I didn't have to deal with the low-level stuff and could actually focus on solving the problem rather than following a dangling pointer.

 My journey started in Physics, specifically computational physics and simulation software.
-I have worked a lot with celestial dynamics simulating chaotic trajectories.
+I worked a lot in my university years with celestial dynamics simulating chaotic trajectories.
 Turns out, production systems are way more chaotic than comets.
 People tend to add this extra chaos in our lives that we just love to tackle.
 -->

 ---